-The key elements in understanding this term are '…any operation of an aircraft…in return for remuneration or other valuable consideration'.
+The key elements in understanding this term are '…any flight by a small unmanned aircraft…in return for remuneration or other valuable consideration'.

 The term 'available to the public' should be interpreted as being a service or commodity that any member of the public can make use of, or actively choose to use, (e.g. because it has been advertised or offered to someone).

 The essential question that needs to be asked is “what is the purpose of the (specific) flight?” i.e."If I were not receiving payment/valuable consideration, would I still be looking to fly?"

 This is clearly within the remit of the permission and the operation can proceed within the limitations and conditions stated on the operator's permission.

 This also would be considered a commercial operation even if it only comprised a small part of the service to the customer, e.g. advertising a customer's house or checking the property for the extent of works required.
 The operator of the drone would need to have a CAA permission for Commercial Operations.
 The estate agent or builder's firm should gain a permission or use the services of an existing permission holder.

 While every case should be judged on its own merits, some types of arrangements are not generally considered by the CAA to be commercial operations such as:

 Note: This would not apply if the photographic material had been directly commissioned by another party for the purposes of display or marketing on their website.

 Example: A university research team wants to use a drone to gather survey data or imagery to help with their research project.